WP Exit Popups Pro

 …and be sure to untick the Cache checkbox.

 If you are using a different caching solution, you will have to check with your specific caching solution vendor to see how to exclude specific elements and/or cookies from caching.

 Is the plugin GDPR compliant?

 This plugin will set a cookie on the users device, but only if they dismiss the popup via mouse click or screen tap.
-The cookie contains the name of the popup (the popup slug) and value of the popup status (dismissed).
-No user identifying information is recorded.
+The cookie contains the name of the popup (the popup slug) and value of the popup status (dismissed), but no identifying user information is recorded.